vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/politics/id/hindu_vs_mlechCha.md

 2. 𑆠𑆶𑆫𑆶𑆰𑇀𑆑𑆨𑆳𑆰𑆳 (Turkic)
 3. 𑆲𑆴𑆤𑇀𑆢𑆶𑆱𑇀𑆡𑆳𑆤𑆮𑆳𑆖𑇀 (Language of Hindus, Kashmiri)

+> Anyway, shrivara is well aware of who's a hindu and who's a muslim.
+There is no sectarianism even thought of.
+Keep in mind, shrivara is contemporary to vijayanagara.
+So in the 1500s you have the identity "hindu" being used from karnataka to kashmir already!
+>
+> In the rajatarangini of shrivara, there are ample references to muslims.
+They're called 'mausala' and their religion/prophet is discussed by shrivara.
+In fact, he's the one who first uses the term paygambar in sanskrit to refer to mohammed. shrivara laments the growing islamization of kashmir as people abandon their ancestral religion for a foreign faith.
+>
+> - AryAMsha

 ## Royal identifications
 Various hindu kings styled themselves and their kingdoms as Hindu.
-Eg. shivAjI's hindavI svarAjya. vijayanagara's hindu-rAya.
+Eg. shivAjI's hindavI svarAjya.

+Emperors of vijayanagara called themselves 'hindu-rāya-suratrāṇa'.